 Not on the game but in the game.

 One immediate effect of this is personalization of learning, for the learner, by the learner.
-Self-direction is extraordinarily powerful when combined with a supporting framework, e.g., communal constructivism, digital technology, and play.
+Self-direction is extraordinarily powerful when combined with a supporting framework, e.g., communal constructivism, digital technology, and creating learning through play.

 If you want to teach kids, by all means teach them.
 Help them build background knowledge and develop skills.
 Have them jump through your hoops, and hand them little sugar cubes when they do it right.

-But if you want to see them at their genius, create a sandbox and watch them play.
+But if you want to see their genius, watch them play.

 Should Sandbox Learning Be The Future Of Education?
 Image attribution flickr user flickingerbrad;